Supriya Devi: Early life

 Supriya was born in Myitkyina, Burma.
 Her father was Gopal Chandra Banerjee, a lawyer.
 He was from Faridpur (now in Bangladesh).
 During World War II, her family moved to Calcutta (present-day Kolkata, India).

-Supriya was seven years old when she made her acting début in two plays directed by her father.
+Supriya was seven years old when she made her acting debut in two plays directed by her father.
 She was a dancer since her childhood, even receiving an award from Thakin Nu, then-Prime Minister of Burma, who was moved by one of her dance recitals.
 From her childhood, her closest friend was Nihar Dutta, who married into the Guha Thakurata Family and became Mrs Nihar Guha Thakurata, an eminent Social Worker of Burma of her time.

 In 1948, the Bannerjees left Burma for good and re-settled in Calcutta.
 They had been refugees in 1942 when the Japanese forces occupied Burma.
 The young Supriya and her family were forced to undertake an arduous trek on foot to the safety of Calcutta.